-NC State’s Music Department is pleased to announce a new Minor in Arts Entrepreneurship launching in Spring 2012.
+NC State’s Music Department is pleased to announce a new Minor in Arts Entrepreneurship, launched in Spring 2012.
 We are offering this program to students from all disciplines on campus.

 Using an innovative, adaptive and energetic teaching philosophy, the Arts Entrepreneurship Minor challenges students to discover and channel their entire education into an entrepreneurial arts career.
 For students pursuing a science or technology degree interested in developing an arts-related product or those wanting to leverage their major in the Arts domains, the Minor is the first step in understanding how to best position their ideas in the arts marketplace.